Doctor consulting about the WID® easy Test

 • or at the earliest three days after these measures.

-Detailed instructions for sampling can be found under the following link.
+Detailed instructions on sampling can be found at the following link*.

 Download “Sampling instructions”